joshgontijo/SSR/README.md

 ## How it works ?
-It's based on websockets server and client that connect to each other in order to stabilish the who's connected.
+It's based on websockets server and client that connect to each other in order to stabilish who's connected.

 ## More details
 Check inside each project for more details